lyokha/nginx-haskell-module/README.md

 Variables tagged with prefix ``<~`` are *strict volatile* which means that they are *nocacheable* and thus can eagerly drive running their handlers several times during a single request: they can be useful in handlers which perform logging from many places in the configuration file.
-Strict volatile variables are not allowed in *server* clauses.

 Strict evaluation fits any synchronous haskell handler.
 It is especially useful when the handler produces side effects such as writing into some global state.